Kids Diana Show

-Eva Diana Kidisyuk (Note: Єва Діана Кідисюк) (born March 31, 2014), known online as Kids Diana Show, stylized as ✿ Kids Diana Show, is a YouTuber.
+Eva Diana Kidisyuk (Note: Єва Діана Кідисюк) (born March 31, 2014), known online as Kids Diana Show (stylized as ✿ Kids Diana Show), is a YouTuber.
 Together with her brother Roma (born October 22, 2012) and parents Volodymyr and Olena, she hosts several YouTube channels producing roleplay-oriented content.
-As of March 2021 her main channel was the 5th most-viewed and 5th most-subscribed in the world.
-It is one of the top 10 most subscribed YouTube channels as of 2024.
+As of March 2026, her main channel was the 5th most-viewed and 6th most-subscribed in the world.

 Content

 Diana's content includes unboxings, vlogging, educational entertainment, and roleplays.
 Her older brother, Roma Kidisyuk, runs a YouTube channel entitled Kids Roma Show (stylized as ★ Kids Roma Show).
 She also has 2 younger brothers, Oliver Kidisyuk (born December 22, 2020) and Adam Kidisyuk (born February 6, 2023).
 Her family's channels are dubbed into many languages, including Chinese, Hindi, Japanese, Indonesian, Russian, Spanish, German, Portuguese, and Arabic.

 Diana was nominated for the 2020 10th annual Streamy Awards in the Parents and Family category and the 2021 Shorty Awards in the Parents and Family category.